lattecatte/SerialGrapher/README.md

 ## Features
-- Filters a keyword and plots the keyword data in real-time using matplotlib animation
+- Filters a keyword and plots the keyword data in real-time using matplotlib animation.
-- Shows cumulative data and interval data plots
+- Shows cumulative data and interval data plots.
-- Shows maximum, minimum, average, and current values
+- Shows maximum, minimum, average, and current values.

 ## Instructions
 For real serial communication with a real modem: